Hecke algebra action on twisted motivic Chern classes and K-theoretic stable envelopes: Twisted double Hecke algebra of the general type

-The operators $\Tcr{s}{\lambda}$ and $\Tcl{s}{\lambda}$ satisfy quadratic relations, because when only one reflection is involved, one can assume that $G=\SL_2$.
 The braid relations for simply-laced groups already follow from the $\SL_3$ case.
-It remains to check the braid relations for the $C_2$ and $G_2$ to obtain the general type.
-The proofs are straightforward generalizations of the proof of proposition \ref{universal_braid}.
+It remains to check the braid relations for the $C_2$ and $G_2$ cases.
+The proofs are straightforward generalizations of the proof of Proposition \ref{universal_braid}.
 We state the braid relation without the superscripts $\textsc l$, $\textsc r$: